-- Show career progression:?
 When applying to a top-tier business school, you’ll need to show the admissions committee a clear path of professional growth.
-Avoid looking stagnant, as the admissions team wants to admit students who continually seek to learn and advance their skills and leadership abilities.
+The admissions team wants to admit students who continually seek to learn and advance their skills and leadership abilities.

-Make sure to ask a current or recent manager for that recommendation, as a letter from a supervisor who worked with you eight years ago might raise a red flag.
-If you do select a recommender from the more distant past, make sure that you have really kept in touch and they can speak to your professional progression and work habits now.
+Also, ask a current or recent manager for that recommendation.
+A letter from a supervisor who worked with you eight years ago might raise a red flag.
+If you select a recommender from the more distant past, make sure that you have kept in touch, and they can speak to your professional progression and work habits now.

-Also, if you have had several jobs, don’t worry about squeezing all of them on to the MBA resume.
-Highlight only the most important positions and responsibilities, and find ways to show career progression and results on your MBA resume.
+If you have had several jobs, don’t worry about squeezing all of them onto the MBA resume.
+Highlight only the most critical positions and find ways to show career progression and results on your MBA resume.

-- Show strong leadership: It’s understandable that younger applicants won’t have many examples of leadership one year out of school, but as time goes on, expectations increase and the ability to manage and inspire others will become more important.
+Understandably, younger applicants won’t have many examples of leadership one year out of school.
+But, as time goes on, expectations increase, and the ability to manage and inspire others will become more critical.

-The best MBA programs value great leadership.
-If you are applying to Harvard Business School in your mid-30s, you better have already developed terrific leadership skills and have a lot to show for them.
+The best MBA programs value outstanding leadership.
+If you are applying to Harvard Business School in your mid-30s, you better have already developed tremendous leadership skills and have a lot to show for them.

 For your essays, find professional or personal anecdotes that show how you have galvanized or improved the work of others.
-Try to paint a vivid picture of your biggest leadership challenge, or of a time when you led ?with integrity or motivated a team to achieve a shared goal.
-You want to show how you always attempt to do more than a good job, and strive to leave your mark on whatever situation you’re in.
+Try to paint a vivid picture of your most significant leadership challenge or of a time when you led with integrity or motivated a team to achieve a shared goal.
+You want to show how you always attempt to do more than a good job and strive to leave your mark on whatever situation you’re in.

-As prepared as you are, you need to convince the schools that you still have room for improvement that can only come from the education and experiences of an MBA program.
+As prepared as you are, you need to convince the schools that you still have room for improvement.
+And that can only come from the education and experiences of an MBA program.
 Let them know exactly what they offer that will help you further hone your leadership or technical skills.

-- Choose the right type of program: If you’re really advanced in your career, research what type of program is the better fit for your professional goals and personal life.
+If you’re pretty advanced in your career, research what type of program best fits your professional goals and personal life.
 You may find that a part-time MBA program or an executive MBA program will allow you to meet your goals with greater flexibility and less disruption.

 When we worked with Claudine, she was in her late-30s and held an executive-level position in finance at a large consumer products company.
-She had reached a career plateau in her firm and wanted to obtain an MBA to take her to the next level, but any of the three format options could help her achieve her goals.
+She had reached a career plateau in her firm and thought an MBA would take her to the next level.
+We considered that any three format options could help her achieve her goals.

-While excited by the range of social and extracurricular activities available in a full-time MBA program, Claudine had an extremely demanding family life with two small children and didn’t think she could take advantage of the many social activities most full-time MBA students participate in.
+While excited by the range of social and extracurricular activities available in a full-time MBA program, Claudine had an extremely demanding family life with two small children.
+She didn’t think she could take advantage of the many social activities most full-time MBA students participate in.

-Ultimately, her desire for a flexible way to expand her skills and tap into the network available from a strong program led Claudine to look most closely at an executive MBA, and she ended up having great success at the joint EMBA program between the University of California—Berkeley Haas School of Business and Columbia Business School.
+Ultimately, her desire for a flexible way to expand her skills and tap into the network available from a strong program led Claudine to look most closely at an executive MBA.
+Claudine succeeded in the joint EMBA program between the University of California—Berkeley Haas School of Business and Columbia Business School.

-Business school admissions committees always seek applicants with diverse interests and backgrounds, and older candidates have numerous attractive qualities going for them.
-The key is to make sure all of those great qualities stand front and center in your MBA application.
+Business school admissions committees always seek applicants with diverse interests and backgrounds.
+An older MBA applicant has numerous attractive qualities going for them.
+The key is to make sure all those great qualities stand front and center in your MBA application.